Market Research explained

 What is Market Research?

-The planning and actually carrying out of market research is part of the core discipline of any marketing team.
+The planning and actually carrying out of this method is part of the core discipline of any marketing team.
 The results from the market research may, for instance, help guide the development team to develop products that offer new solutions for the consumer.

 Types of Market Research